 About Schaffer Library and its History

-Schaffer Library is a teaching library.
-We provide access to information resources that support the educational mission of Union College and we teach the critical and analytical skills necessary for the intelligent use of those resources.
+Schaffer Library provides access to information resources that support the educational mission of Union College and we teach the critical and analytical skills necessary for the intelligent use of those resources.

 Since its founding in 1795, the Union College library has been housed in various places on campus.
 Throughout the nineteenth century, its resources were supplemented by those of a number of College literary societies, whose materials were eventually incorporated into the general library collection.
 From 1903 until 1961 when the current building was completed, the central library was located in the Nott Memorial.
 In the summer of 1961, the books were transferred to what is now known as Schaffer Library.
 The building was transformed in 1999 with the completion of a major expansion and renovation project.